maratib/BabelNode-Setup/README.md

 # Babel 7 Setup

-Babel7, Node setup for command line and server creations
+Babel7, Node setup for command line and server developments (Using ES6, ES7 etc.)

 ```bash
 # clone the project